andikatjacobdennis/Algorithms-and-DataStructures-in-CSharp/README.md

 A `Dictionary<TKey, TValue>` is a collection that stores key-value pairs, where each key must be unique.
 It provides efficient retrieval of values based on their associated keys.

+**Use Cases:**
+- **Product Lookup by ID or Name:** Quickly retrieve product details based on unique identifiers like SKU or product name.
+- **Sales Data Aggregation:** Store aggregated sales data where keys represent products and values represent total sales figures.
+- **Configuration Settings Storage:** Maintain application settings where each setting can be accessed via a unique key.

+**Where Not to Use:** Avoid dictionaries when order matters since they do not maintain any specific order of elements.

 #### Example Declaration

 You can declare a `Dictionary<TKey, TValue>` as follows: